RoperoIvan/Dialogue-System/docs/index.md

 ## TODO 3:  Put your own dialog options

 ### What do you have to do
+Now complete the first node with your own options.
+The TODO is in the Dialog.xml file.

 ### What you should see